 What Improvements and Property Qualify for the Residential Energy Credit?

-The Residential Energy Credit has been extended for tax year 2015 with a few revisions and limitations.
+The Residential Energy Credit has been extended for tax year 2016.

 You may be able to take a credit equal to the sum of: